sameerad2001/Essay_Write/README.md

 The demos are not a representation of my actual typing speed.
 My excuse for the horrible performance is that I was too busy thinking about the recording ....

-My average typing speed on MonkeyType is around 71 WPM